Luck Giver's Guide: 8 Auspicious Gift Ideas

 - Don’t put the toad on the floor

 - Don’t put it in the bathroom or bedroom

 - Place it near your front door facing into your home

 - Put a lucky coin in its mouth (if it doesn’t already have one)

 What the heck’s an ingot?
 It’s any mass of a pure metal, in this case gold.
 Once used as currency, they’re now considered good luck.
 In fact it’s believed the dumpling, a lucky food to eat during the New Year, was shaped to resemble this precious symbol.

 While the cabbage might seem humble, in Chinese culture it actually represents prosperity.
 That’s because its name — “bai cai” or white vegetable — is a pun for “100 wealth.”
-Our jadeite cabbage figurines will be back in stock soon!
-In the meantime learn more about the value of this vegetable in Chinese culture.
+Learn more about the value of this vegetable in Chinese culture.